 While iTunes was considered to be the classic program for managing iPhone data, there were a lot of users who aren’t comfortable with it. iTunes often came under criticism because it’s slow, especially on Windows, and for a lack of interesting features.
 It also limited the number of file formats you can upload and is unable to save several backups.

-Some Apple users are looking for easy-to-use alternatives for organizing photos, or for copying messages & call history from their phone to a computer.
+Now that iTunes is gone.
+Many Mac users are looking for easy-to-use alternatives for organizing photos, or for copying messages & call history from their phone to a computer.
 Others want to transfer music to their iPhones more quickly.
 In fact, there are plenty of iOS-friendly apps that can replace or even surpass iTunes.
 Whether you were using iTunes to listen to music or to keep your files and data synchronized with your computer, there are a number of options to choose from.

-So, if you want to manage your iPhone more effectively, you’ll definitely benefit from using an iPhone transfer software.
+So, if you want to manage your iPhone more effectively, you’ll definitely benefit from using iPhone transfer software.
 Most of the paid apps have a free trial version, so you can download and test them yourself.

 To determine the winners, we used the following criteria: